theforagersdiary/foragersdiary/content/_index.md

   - block: cta-card
     content:
       title: "Why forage?"
       text: Foraging is a gateway to a wider set of connections we have all but lost.
-Foraging leads us gently to once more becoming active participants within the real world - it quietly and subtly reconnects us to the rhythms we have become deafened too.
-It brings meaning and purpose to life by planting us realistically, firmly, back within nature.
+It leads us gently to once more becoming active participants within the natural world, quietly and subtly reconnecting us to the rhythms we have become deafened too.
+It helps brings meaning and purpose to life by rooting us firmly back within nature.
       button:
         text: Get Started
         url: /guides/